Values Embodied in Information and Communication Technologies

 Requirements and Grading Policy

-Students are expected to attend all classes, complete assigned readings before class, and turn in readings responses each week.
-Grades will be assessed according to four criteria: participation (in-class and online), weekly readings’ responses, a collaborative project presentation, and a term paper.
+Students are expected to attend all classes, complete assigned readings before class, and come prepared with questions each week.
+On a rotating basis, students will take responsibility to present ideas and commentary to the class.
+Grades will be assessed according to three criteria: participation (attendance, in-class presentation and discussion), a collaborative project presentation, and a term paper.

-***To pass the class, students must pass each of the four elements.
+***To pass the class, students must pass each of the three elements.

 20% Project presentation

 50% Term paper (12-15 pp)

 |Introduction to key course themes, with a few examples|

 Winner, L. "Do Artifacts Have Politics?"
 The Whale and the Reactor.
 Chicago: The University of Chicago Press, 1986.
 19-39.

 Friedman, B. & Nissenbaum, H. “Bias in Computer Systems.“ ACM Transactions on Information Systems 14.3 (1996): 330-347.

 (optional) Introna, L. and Nissenbaum, H. (2000) "Shaping the Web: Why the Politics of Search Engines Matter."
 The Information Society.
 16(3), 1-17.